-Providing a librarian contributes to an increase exposure to books.
-Classes visit the library on a regular basis and are treated to new authors, genres, lessons on how to use the library.
+- 1.1 Providing a librarian contributes to an increase exposure to books.
+Classes visit the library on a regular basis and are treated to new authors, genres, lessons on how to use the library. - 1.3 Providing substitute teachers for teachers to individually assess students on DIBELS was very beneficial.
 Release time for teachers to assess students provides valuable information on strengths and challenges students are having.
+This allows our teachers to respond with appropriate interventions and supports.